-marshrutka: a passenger van used for public transportation, similar to a
+marshrutka: a passenger van used for public transportation, similar to a small bus.

 By Karen Hamilton - Peace Corps Volunteer, Ukraine (2005 - 2007)